Skip to content

 3. Personal DM Engagement

-• Respond to messages (even briefly)
+• Respond to messages — even brief, genuine replies matter

-• Initiate conversations
+• Initiate conversations with long-term subscribers

-• Remember details about regular subscribers
+• Remember details about regular subscribers and reference them

 • Send personalized content or messages on special occasions

-• Make subscribers feel seen and valued
+• Make every subscriber feel like their presence is noticed and valued

 Read our OnlyFans DM strategy guide for more on turning DMs into both revenue and retention.